Oman: Azd tribal migration

 The Azd settlers in Oman are descendants of Nasr bin Azd and were later known as "the Al-Azd of Oman".
 Seventy years after the first Azd migration, another branch of Alazdi under Malik bin Fahm, the founder of Kingdom of Tanukhites on the west of Euphrates, is believed to have settled in Oman.
 According to Al-Kalbi, Malik bin Fahm was the first settler of Alazd.
 He is said to have first settled in Qalhat.
 By this account, Malik, with an armed force of more than 6000 men and horses, fought against the Marzban, who served an ambiguously named Persian king in the battle of Salut in Oman and eventually defeated the Persian forces.
 This account is, however, semi-legendary and seems to condense multiple centuries of migration and conflict as well as an amalgamation of various traditions from not only the Arab tribes but also the region's original inhabitants.

+Islam

-During the 7th century CE, Omanis came in contact with and accepted Islam.
-The conversion of Omanis to Islam is ascribed to Amr ibn al-As, who was sent by the prophet Muhammad during the Expedition of Zaid ibn Haritha (Hisma).
+During the 7th century CE, Omanis came in contact with and accepted Islam, with consolidation taking place in the Ridda Wars in 632.
+The conversion of Omanis to Islam is ascribed to Amr ibn al-As, who was sent by the Islamic prophet Muhammad during the Expedition of Zaid ibn Haritha (Hisma).
 Amr was dispatched to meet with Jaifer and Abd, the sons of Julanda who ruled Oman.
 They appear to have readily embraced Islam.

+Battle of Dibba

+Following the death of the prophet Muhammad in 632, a series of campaigns launched by the Rashidun Caliphate against tribes that had renounced their allegiance to Medina.
+In Oman, the rebellion was led by Laqit ibn Malik al-Azdi, known as Dhu al-Taj ("The Crowned One"), who seized control of much of the country.
+In response, the caliph Abu Bakr dispatched forces under Hudhayfa ibn Mihsan and Arfaja ibn Harthama, joined by the Omani rulers Jaifar and Abd.
+The opposing armies met at the Battle of Dibba (now Dibba Al-Hisn, United Arab Emirates) where the rebels were decisively defeated.
+The victory restored Rashidun authority over Oman and secured the region's incorporation into the expanding Islamic state.